rantisijaber/mystery-box-cloud-microservices/README.md

 - EC2 instances are in a public subnet, but only expose necessary services.
 - Secure communication enforced throughout.

+## Currently Working

+- Finishing up UI
+- Choosing between hosting frontend on Amplify or S3 + CDN
+- Due to Spring Cloud version compatability issues, I have to reimplement service-service-communication using OpenFeign

 ---

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.